jfcameron/http_request/README.md

 ## jfc-http_request

 Concurrent http request library, uses libcurl for implementation.
+Supports Linux, Mac, Windows.

 A single thread makes requests then handles their responses asynchronously.
 Any number of worker threads perform the requests concurrently.